 i.
 "They generally looked upon all the uncircumcised as not their neighbours, but their enemies, whom the precept did not oblige them to love."
 (Poole)

 i.
-Jesus freely acknowledges that we will have enemies, yet we are to respond to them in love, trusting that God will protect our cause and destroy our enemies in the best way possible, by transforming them into our friends.
+Jesus understood we will have enemies, yet we are to respond to them in love, trusting that God will protect our cause and destroy our enemies in the best way possible, by transforming them into our friends.

 ii.
 "The disciple's attitude to religious persecution must go beyond non-retaliation to a positive love."
 (France)